portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 service/portainer-agent-headless created
 deployment.apps/portainer-agent created</code></pre>

-To validate is the Agent is running, you can run the following command:
+To validate if the Agent is running, you can run the following command:

 <pre><code>$ kubectl get pods --namespace=portainer</code></pre>